How to Keep Your Skin Beautiful

 You've Got Food on Your Face

 Want good skin?
 Watch your diet.
 Higher intakes of vitamin C and a lower intake of fats and carbohydrates are associated with better appearance as your skin ages.
 Changing your diet will help your looks.
 Foods rich in antioxidants, such as fish, fruits, and vegetables, seem to help protect skin.
-To avoid breakouts, go for complex carbohydrates (like whole grains and pasta) and healthy protein.
+Some studies suggest that to avoid breakouts, go for complex carbohydrates (like whole grains and pasta) and healthy protein.
+Dairy may also be linked to acne flares.

 Eat Your Vitamins